tevjd/tevjd.github.io/technos.md

 ---
 layout: default
-title: Write-ups
+title: Tech Blog
 ---

-# ✍️ My Write-ups
+# 💻 Tech Blog

-This is a complete list of my solutions and walk-throughs for CTF challenges and other security rooms.
-You can also check my profile on [TryHackMe](https://tryhackme.com/p/Skynnet).
+Articles and tutorials on technos, security tools, and other concepts I'm learning.
+This is a good starting point to introduce yourself on some topics.

 ---

 ### All Posts
 <ul>
-  {% for post in site.categories.writeup reversed %}
+  {% for post in site.categories.techno reversed %}
     <li>
       <h3><a href="{{ post.url | relative_url }}">{{ post.title }}</a></h3>
       <p>{{ post.excerpt | strip_html }}</p>